SMTG-Bham/ShakeNBreak/README.md

 # `shakenbreak`
 `ShakeNBreak` is a defect structure-searching method employing chemically-guided bond distortions to locate ground-state and metastable structures of point defects in solid materials.

-Main feautures include:
+Main features include:
 1. Defect structure generation:
-   * Automatised generation of distorted structures for all input defects.
+   * Automatised generation of distorted structures for all input defects
-   * Optionally, the input files for several codes (`VASP`, `CP2K`, `Quantum-Espresso`, `CASTEP` & `FHI-aims`) can be generated and organised into separate folders.
+   * Optionally, the input files for several codes (`VASP`, `CP2K`, `Quantum-Espresso`, `CASTEP` & `FHI-aims`) can be generated and organised into separate folders
 2. Analysis:
-   * Parsing of the geometry relaxation results.
+   * Parsing of the geometry relaxation results
-   * Plotting of final energies versus distortion to demonstrate what energy-lowering reconstructions have been identified.
+   * Plotting of final energies versus distortion to demonstrate what energy-lowering reconstructions have been identified
-   * Coordination & bonding analysis to investigate the physico-chemical factors driving a distortion.
+   * Coordination & bonding analysis to investigate the physico-chemical factors driving a distortion
-   * Magnetisation analysis (currently only supported for `VASP`).
+   * Magnetisation analysis (currently only supported for `VASP`)

 The code currently supports `VASP`, `CP2K`, `Quantum-Espresso`, `CASTEP` & `FHI-aims`.
 Code contributions to support additional solid-state packages are welcome.